Ben-Hardy/bendle/README.md

 * You can also click the onscreen keyboard with a mouse.
 This is very slow and makes the game tough.
 This method is not recommended.

 ## How do I run it?
-As of now there are two options:
+As of now there are three options:
+##### Go to the website running it
+1) The application is available at https://www.bendle.xyz.
+You can play it there.
 ##### Run it using npm and vite:
 1) clone the repository
 2) `cd bendle` into the repository